open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 ### Client attributes

+> **Warning**
+> Attributes in this section are in use by the HTTP semantic conventions.
+Once the HTTP semantic conventions are declared stable, changes to the attributes in this section will only be allowed if they do not cause breaking changes to HTTP semantic conventions.

 <!-- semconv client -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |
 |---|---|---|---|---|